Pladque/shortcut-everything/README.md

    ii) If you noticed, that element is changing how it looks like while you are holding mouse above it, try incement value in the field before button "update skippable attr count".

-## 3. I don't understant meaning of some of the buttons
+## 3. I don't understand meaning of some of the buttons
   Keep in mind that it is one of the first versions of this extension.
 Undescibed buttons may not work.

 ## 4. How to asign shortcut to sub web page.
 For example I want to my shortcut work only on ```www.XYZ.com/ABC``` instead of the whole ```www.XYZ.com```